Ibra6400/Ibra6400-Ibra6400-Udacite-Project5-FEND-Capstone-Travel-App-/README.md

   **Step 2: Run the Project**:

+First move to the project folder from terminal or cmd and type/install
+-npm i

   To run the project there are two modes development mode and production mode. to test the functions of the project there is test mode. the steps below shows how to run each mode